 The agreement establishes semi-annual public working group meetings.
 At these meetings, City and Forest Service staff reviews work plans, budgets, and staff assignments.
 They also communicate about accomplishments and issues that arise during the course of management activities.
 The meetings are held in the spring and fall of each year.
 An annual report is presented at the spring meeting.
 The final Annual Report from the spring 2014 meeting can be downloaded and viewed here.

-The public is invited to attend the Portland Water Bureau/ Mt.
-Hood National Forest Bull Run Working Group meetings which occur in spring and fall.
-The spring 2015 meeting date will be posted in early 2015.
+The public is invited to attend the Portland Water Bureau and Mt.
+Hood National Forest Bull Run working group meetings.
+The next meeting will be in spring 2016.
+The date, time and place will be posted here.